 Beth Pruitt is a PhD candidate, after receiving her Masters in Applied Anthropology in 2012.
 Her research focuses on the greenhouse and gardening at the Wye House plantation.
 She is looking at not only the Euro-American scientific gardening conducted by the Lloyd family, but also the influences that the enslaved and other laborers had on the garden landscape.
 Contact: firstname.lastname@example.org

-Stefan Woehlke is in the third year of his PhD program, after receiving his Masters in Applied Anthropology.
+Stefan Woehlke is in the fourth year of his PhD program, after receiving his Masters in Applied Anthropology.
 His dissertation will focus on power dynamics among individuals within enslaved communities.
 He will be conducting excavations at Montpelier, President James Madison's plantation, in Central Virginia.
 It is a unique environment for studying this topic because of the high level of archaeological preservation on the Montpelier property, as well as sites associated with African Americans spanning the early 18th to the Late 20th century.
 Contact: email@example.com

-Tracy Jenkins is in his second year of the PhD program.
+Tracy Jenkins is in his third year of the PhD program.
 He looks at the ways in which the production, trade, and consumption of goods is used to create or bridge social and cultural boundaries.
 For this research, he is focusing on the free African-American community on The Hill in Easton, MD and their relationships with the surrounding plantation society.
 Contact: firstname.lastname@example.org

 What We Do